Thanatoz-1/Text-Technology/process/README.md

 ![database](../static/database.png)
 Since a **paper** instance need to reference instances in other tables, we first load **conference**, **author**, **affiliations**, and **keywords** into four independant tables, and assign an unique ID for each instance.

-Then we finialize the **paper** table, replace the dependant  field's value with its ID in the corresponding table.
+Then we finalize the **paper** table, replace the dependent  field's value with its ID in the corresponding table.

 Each row is a JSON object, and one table is stored in one single JSON file.
 So together there're five JSON files in total.